lizmat/raku-all-modules/MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.6
+  * Factoring out methods from BSON into EDC-Tools.
+  * Methods in EDC-Tools converted into exported subs.
+* 0.9.5
+  * Changed caused by rakudo update.
+  * Hashes work like hashes... mongodb run_command needs command on first key value pair.
+Because of this a few multi methods are added to process Pair arrays instead of hashes.
+* 0.9.4
+  * Tests from 0.9.3 has shown that using an index in arrays is faster than shifting the bytes out one by one.
+This is now modified in BSON.pm6.
 * 0.9.3
   * Bugfix encoding very small double precision floating point numbers.
   * Working to encapsulate the encoding/decoding work.
 When also the method used